-In a global economy dominated by change, Buffett is telling us, certain old-fashioned industries adapt just enough to maintain their “moat,” as he likes to call long-term competitive advantages, and survive the many businesses that capitalism’s “creative destruction” kills so that others are born.
+In a global economy dominated by change, Buffett is telling us, certain old-fashioned industries adapt just enough to maintain their moat, as he likes to call long-term competitive advantages, and survive the many businesses that capitalisms creative destruction kills so that others are born.

-The Financial Times’ John Gapper missed the point when he wrote that “as a judgment on the strength and prospects of the U.S. economy” the deal is not promising.
+The Financial Times John Gapper missed the point when he wrote that as a judgment on the strength and prospects of the U.S. economy the deal is not promising.
 Buffett is not saying that only 19th-century industries will prosper in the U.S. economy of the future, but that in a world characterized by uncertainty, in which the U.S. will continue to produce and trade, and therefore to ship freight, he has found a way to safeguard his investing legacy.

-In an era of crazy bets, colossal hubris and unethical shenanigans on Wall Street, the world’s greatest investor has sent a message of humility, steadiness and responsibilityregardless of his political views.
+In an era of crazy bets, colossal hubris and unethical shenanigans on Wall Street, the worlds greatest investor has sent a message of humility, steadiness and responsibilityregardless of his political views.
 Most of us would not have paid $100 a share for Burlington Northern Santa Fe.
 But Buffett has proved everybody wrong for the last 44 years.
 I suspect he will do so again.

-|Alvaro Vargas Llosa is Senior Fellow of The Center on Global Prosperity at The Independent Institute.
-He is a native of Peru and received his B.S.C. in international history from the London School of Economics.
-His weekly column is syndicated worldwide by the Washington Post Writers Group, and his Independent Institute books include Lessons From the Poor: Triumph of the Entrepreneurial Spirit, The Che Guevara Myth and the Future of Liberty, and Liberty for Latin America.|
+|Alvaro Vargas Llosa is Senior Fellow at The Center on Global Prosperity at the Independent Institute.
+He is a native of Peru and received his B.Sc. in international history from the London School of Economics.
+His Independent Institute books include Global Crossings: Immigration, Civilization, and America, Lessons From the Poor: Triumph of the Entrepreneurial Spirit, The Che Guevara Myth and the Future of Liberty, and Liberty for Latin America.|